USA Today: Layout and format

-USA Today is known for synthesizing news down to easy-to-read-and-comprehend stories.
-In the main edition circulated in the United States and Canada, each edition consists of four sections: News (the oft-labeled "front page" section), Money, Sports, and Life.
-Since March 1998, the Friday edition of Life has been separated into two distinct sections: the regular Life focusing on entertainment (subtitled Weekend; section E), which features television reviews and listings, a DVD column, film reviews and trends, and a travel supplement called Destinations & Diversions (section D).
-The international edition of the paper features two sections: News and Money in one; with Sports and Life in the other.
+In the main edition of the paper circulated in the United States and Canada, each edition consists of four sections: News (the "front page" section), Money, Sports, and Life.
+Since March 1998, the Friday edition of Life has been split into two sections: the regular Life focusing on entertainment (subtitled Weekend; section E), which features television reviews and listings, a DVD column, film reviews and trends, and a travel supplement called Destinations & Diversions (section D).
+The international edition of the paper features two sections: News and Money in one, and Sports and Life in the other.

-Atypical of most daily newspapers, the paper does not print on Saturdays and Sundays; the Friday edition serves as the weekend edition.
+The paper does not print on Saturdays and Sundays; the Friday edition serves as the weekend edition.
 USA Today has published special Saturday and Sunday editions in the past: the first issue released during the standard calendar weekend was published on January 19, 1991, when it released a Saturday "Extra" edition updating coverage of the Gulf War from the previous day; the paper published special seven-day-a-week editions for the first time on July 19, 1996, when it published special editions for exclusive distribution in the host city of Atlanta and surrounding areas for the two-week duration of the 1996 Summer Olympics.
-USA Today prints each complete story on the front page of the respective section with the exception of the cover story.
+USA Today prints each complete story on the front page of the respective section, with the exception of the cover story.
 The cover story is a longer story that requires a jump (readers must turn to another page in the paper to complete the story, usually the next page of that section).
-On certain days, the news or sports section will take up two paper sections, and there will be a second cover story within the second section.
+On certain days, the news or sports section, will take up two paper sections, and there will be a second cover story within the second section.